When it comes to packing, space in our backpacks is at a premium. Therefore it's no wonder we're always on the hunt for the best travel essentials.

-Another option to solve your lack of phone battery while traveling is a case which charges your phone itself.
+Another option to solve your lack of phone battery while traveling is a case that charges your phone itself.

 It can, at least, provide a few extra charges to your phone.

-There are a ton of different options available for all models of phone.
+There are a ton of different options available for all models of phones.

 8. Packing Cubes